jasmineMonquieLewis/Linguistik-Written-Works-Of-Artz/mentors-advisors-coaches-sponsors/chapter-2/macs-book-chapter-2-brush-it-off.md

 # Series Recap
 In chapter one, “Roles, Relevance & Realness”, of our series, *M.A.C.S [book]: Mentors, Advisors, Coaches & Sponsors*, we defined each role, its importance and three authenticity qualities, which determine an effective, healthy and successful M.A.C.S relationship, the ‘C’s.

-# Introduction of Chapter 2 - A Tale of Two Mentors
+# Introduction of Chapter Two A Tale of Two Mentors
 For chapter two of our M.A.C.S [book] series, we will focus on **M** entors.
 In A Tale of Two "Mentors", I will demonstrate through parables of my college and entrepreneurship journey, lessons I learned by having two female mentors.
 Chapter 2 - A Tale of Two "Mentors" is comprising of three separate sub sections: When to Brush Things Off, How or When to Terminate or Take a Break in a Relationship and lastly, The Necessity of Open Communication.
 In “When to Brush Things Off” section, referred to as *Brush It Off*, we will discuss why and how not to become immersed in minuscule occurrences and lose sight of having mentorship in your life.
 A **M** entor should be beneficial in your personal and/or professional development.
 You should have multiple mentors throughout your life because individuals have different skills and expertise.
 People’s knowledge and experience are not interchangeable; thus, you can learn and acquire a plethora of knowledge and wisdom from others with various backgrounds.

 ## When to Brush Things Off